Three years full-time.

 In addition to our physical library, we also have access to a superb range of online resources from e-books and journals to primary source collections such as newspapers, Parliamentary Papers, Early English Books Online and Queen Victoria's diaries.

-We already work closely with Suffolk Record Office but their relocation to a purpose-built centre at the University of Suffolk will bring even more opportunities for History students.
-'The Hold' is due to open in 2019 and will bring all of the treasures and expertise of Suffolk Record Office to our campus, creating additional opportunities for research, collaboration and joint ventures.
+We work closely with Suffolk Record Office and their recent relocation to a purpose-built centre at the University of Suffolk creates even more opportunities for History students.
+'The Hold' is opened in 2020 and brings all of the treasures and expertise of Suffolk Record Office to our campus, creating additional opportunities for research, collaboration and joint ventures.